Last updated: 21st May 2020

 - An audio system to connect

-- (optional) Digital-analogue-converter(DAC) HAT (e.g. Pimoroni pHAT DAC) for better audio quality
+- (optional) Digital-analogue-converter(DAC) HAT (e.g. Pimoroni pHAT DAC) for better audio quality.
+DAC support matrix

 Note: the Raspberry Pi Zero cannot be used on it's own as it has no audio output.
-To use the Pi Zero you'll need the optional DAC HAT to get the project working.
+To use the Pi Zero you'll need athe optional DAC HAT to get the project working.

 Setup the Raspberry Pi

-Once you’ve found all the hardware and prepared all the software, we’re going to start setting up the Raspberry Pi.
+Once you’ve found all the hardware, we’re going to start setting up the Raspberry Pi.
+This project uses the